Guy-Shaw/shaw-tre-agrep/README.md

 ### indent

 I added the option `--indent=NUM`.
-With this option, Filenames are printed only once, without indentation, and all the rest of the information is shown indented.
+With this option, filenames are printed only once, on a line by itself, without indentation, and all the rest of the information is shown indented.

 This comes in really handy when the filenames are long paths.
 Often, it is desirable to know what the filename is, but it need not be repeated as a prefix for all the match output.

-I have implement the `indent=NUM` option for GNU grep, as well.
+I have implement the `--indent=NUM` option for GNU grep, as well.

 See `https://github.com/Guy-Shaw/grep-indent`